MIDA-group/CoMIR/readme.md

 We combined a state-of-the-art artificial neural network ([tiramisu](https://github.com/npielawski/pytorch_tiramisu/)) to transform the input images into a latent space representation, which we baptized CoMIR.
-The CoMIRs are crafted such that they can aligned with the help of classical registration methods.
+The CoMIRs are crafted such that they can be aligned with the help of classical registration methods.

 The figure below depicts our pipeline: